abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 ### Capabilities for Undersampling the Majority Class (not used in this project)
 Despite undersampling not being used in the project, it should be noted that the parameter `benign_fraction` is present in `dataset.py`, which allows controlled undersampling of benign cases.
 This was initially implemented and was considered for use because undersampling prevents the model from being biased towards the majority class and improves its ability to predict the minority class.
-   - `benign_fraction = 1.0` &rarr; use all benign samples (default)
+   - `benign_fraction=1.0` &rarr; use all benign samples (default)
-   - `benign_fraction < 1.0` &rarr; randomly selects a subset of benign images for a more balanced dataset
+   - `benign_fraction<1.0` &rarr; randomly selects a subset of benign images for a more balanced dataset

      For example, setting `benign_fraction=0.5` would use only half of the benign data while retaining all malignant cases.
 This drastically reduces runtime, but negatively affects generalisation due to a lower amount of diverse samples available.

 It was decided to retain all benign cases (`benign_fraction=1.0`), which effectively uses all 33126 images.
 This was decided because it would allow effective generalisation on unseen data (test set).
-However, this greatly increases computational time as the model uses more data to train on as compared to if `benign_fraction < 1.0`.
+However, this greatly increases computational time as the model uses more data to train on as compared to if `benign_fraction<1.0`.

 ### Training, Validation, and Testing Splits
 The dataset was randomly shuffled and split into three subsets.